The Short-term Rational Lanczos Method and Applications: Considerations on finite precision arithmetic computations

 where the matrix $F_j$ collects all round-off terms during the iteration.
 Here we envision that the columns of $F_j$ will have an increasing norm as $j$ grows, according with the error accumulation argument known for the polynomial Lanczos.
 We stress that $K_j$ and $H_j$ are not the same as those computed in exact arithmetic, and that the columns of $Q_j$ are no longer exactly orthonormal, however we can assume that $v=Q_j e_1$.
-Although our conjecture seems to be confirmed by numerical experiments, a rigorous analysis leading to upper bounds for the elements in $F_j$ would be desirable, though it goes beyond the aim of this work.

-We also stress that a different approach to the understanding of the finite precision arithmetic behavior could also follow the analysis framework introduced by Greenbaum for the Lanczos method, more related to backward error arguments \cite{Greenbaum.89}.
+Although our conjecture seems to be confirmed by numerical experiments, a rigorous analysis leading to upper bounds for the elements in $F_j$ would be desirable, though it goes beyond the aim of this work. {A} different approach to the understanding of the finite precision arithmetic behavior could also follow the {backward error} analysis introduced by Greenbaum for the Lanczos method \cite{Greenbaum.89}. { In particular, this approach may enlighten the interplay between the distribution of the eigenvalues of $A$ and the shifts $\xi_j$, leading to a better understanding of the rational Lanczos convergence behavior in finite precision arithmetic.}

 0.1in